When the skies went dark: Historians pinpoint the very 'worst year' ever to be alive

 On top of that eruption, other studies conducted recently have suggested that there could have been more than one volcano responsible for that time period's tragedies.

 That Mount Tambora eruption also led to a similarly bleak year, as much of 1816 was also shrouded in darkness, leading to unprecedented low temperatures and hundreds of thousands of deaths from the eruption and starvation due to that season's failed crops.
 That time period became known as "The Year Without a Summer."
-In the United States, snow fell in June in New York and Maine while heavy frosts and ice storms occurred as late as July in the region.
+In the U.S., snow fell in June in New York and Maine while heavy frosts and ice storms occurred as late as July in the region.

 In the 6th century, the other history-altering volcano erupted about 5,000 miles away from Iceland in Central America, with a volcanic blast more than a hundred times stronger than the 1980 eruption of Mount St. Helens, Researcher Robert Dull told National Geographic.